 Often yes, but please email or ring us to check how things stand if you are very worried.

 All funeral-related orders confirmed by 10:30am Monday to Friday will be printed and despatched the same day to arrive on the next working day.
 Saturday delivery is also available.
 All orders placed over the weekend will be printed on Monday morning and dispatched to arrive on Tuesday.
 Any orders confirmed after 10:30am will be printed and dispatched on the next working day.

 We are digital printers and are therefore well placed to deliver significant savings on short-run work.
 We hope that small businesses and individuals in particular will enjoy the flexibility of being able to either produce their own artwork online or work with our experienced in-house design team to get the results they want.

 For larger business clients we work, when required, in collaboration with third party commercial printers to secure the best rates on volume work.
-This provides the framework to deliver a cost-effective management process that will appeal to businesses who wish to centralise their business stationery ordering.
+This is a cost-effective process that will appeal to businesses wishing to centralise their printing requirements and business stationery ordering.

 Our online designer software allows you to create, edit and approve your own artwork, in your own time, and at no extra cost to you.
 After you have confirmed and placed your order a high quality PDF is sent to our print production team who process your work through our digital print process.
 Everything advertised on this website is provided in-house.

 - Our experienced design team are here to prepare the artwork for you should you require.

 - We can work from instructions provided by email or through our online forms.